Seatis/my-teaching-materials/workshop/hardware/microbit-deeper/README.md

 1. Setting up serial communication with micro:bit (mentor guidance)
   - usage of Serial blocks
   - usage of terminal software
-2. Make a wireless communication device!
+2. Start the project of the week
-  - estabilish
+  - Make a wireless communication device!